cs1302uga/cs1302-c4-alpha/README.rst

 later in the `Non-Functional Requirements <#non-functional-requirements>`_ section.

-It should also be noted that the ``ConnectFour`` class depends on some classes that we have included in ``lib/cs1302-gameutil.jar`` -- you do not have access to source code for the classes in that Java ARchive (JAR) file; however, API documentation for those classes is provided |gameutil_api_here|_.
+It should also be noted that the ``ConnectFour`` class depends on some classes that we have included in ``lib/cs1302-gameutil.jar``.
+You do not have access to source code for the classes in that Java ARchive (JAR) file; however, API documentation for those classes is provided |gameutil_api_here|_.
 The compilation instructions that we include below will ensure that these dependencies are available on the class path so that the compiler can find them.